thomas-d-harrison/ebook_library/README.md

 ### 2️⃣ Import StoryGraph Reading History

-Imports your Reading History CSV export and links it to existing books when possible.
+Imports your reading history and links it to existing books in the library.

 **Steps:**

 1. Export your data (.csv) from a reading tracking app (e.g. StoryGraph)
-2. Place the .csv file in `infra`
+2. Place the .csv file in `infra` directory
 3. Run:

 ```bash